 When the store promises 90 days same as cash, they're guaranteeing you no interest payments for 90 days, as would be the case had you purchased the item in full with cash.
 It may appear like there's no reason not to take the offer; you get to walk away with your merchandise and a promise to pay back the money over the next few months — a seemingly win-win situation.

 In a perfect world, you'd be able to finance the purchase, pay off the balance in 90 days and never pay a cent in interest.
 For a lot of people, however, that's not the case.
 Without taking a close look at your finances, you may assume you can afford to pay off the balance within 90 days.
 Unfortunately, it doesn't always work out that way.
 More likely than not, you may not be able to pay the balance within 90 days and you'll end up paying interest on the purchase.
 Companies know this, which is why they're so adamant about offering the deal to consumers.

-If you were able to pay off the purchase in 90 days, then you'd be able to save up and make the purchase in three months, avoiding the gimmick all together.
+If you were able to pay off the purchase in 90 days, you'd be able to save up and make the purchase in three months, avoiding the gimmick altogether.

-How to Lose Your Interest-Free Days
+Losing Your Interest-Free Days

-Here's the gotcha.
-The 90 days same as cash finances is a type of deferred interest financing arrangement that only works for your benefit if you pay off the balance in 90 days.
+You may be tempted to rationalize that it's okay if you don't pay off the balance in 90 days; you'll just pay as much as you can and after that, you'll deal with the interest.
+Here's the catch, though: The 90 days same as cash finances is a type of deferred-interest financing arrangement that only works for your benefit if you pay off the balance in 90 days.